 A child’s sinuses are not fully developed until age 20.
 Although small, the maxillary (behind the cheek) and ethmoid (between the eyes) sinuses are present at birth.
 Unlike in adults, pediatric sinusitis is difficult to diagnose because symptoms can be subtle and the causes complex.
 Symptoms that may indicate a sinus infection include:

 Young children have immature immune systems and are more prone to infections of the nose, sinus, and ears.
-These are most frequently caused by viral infections (colds), and they may be aggravated by doxycycline side effects in dogs.
+These are most frequently caused by viral infections (colds), and they may be aggravated by allergies.
 However, when your child remains ill beyond the usual week to ten days, a serious sinus infection is likely.
 The occurrence of sinus infections may be decreased by reducing your child’s exposure to known environmental allergies and pollutants such as tobacco smoke, reducing his/her time at day care, and treating stomach acid reflux disease.

 For acute sinusitis, most children respond very well to antibiotic therapy.
 Nasal decongestants or topical nasal sprays may also be prescribed for short-term relief of stuffiness.
 Nasal saline (saltwater) drops or gentle spray can be helpful in thinning secretions and improving mucous membrane function.